eedunoh/terraform_jenkins_aws_install/README.md

 # terraform_jenkins_aws_install
-A Git repository containing the infrastructure code, configuration files, and automation scripts needed to deploy and run Jenkins on AWS.
+A Git repository containing the infrastructure code and configuration files needed to deploy and run Jenkins on AWS.

 ## Project Structure